ALP production in Lepton Flavour Violating meson, tau and gauge boson decays: Details on weak violation model building

 where $P_e={\rm diag}(1,0,0)$.
 The same flavour rotation also misaligns the diagonal electron dipole operator $[C_{e\gamma}]_{ee}$ defined in Eq.~\eqref{eq:photonDipole}, thereby generating the $\mu\to e\gamma$ transition.
 In this case, however, this amplitude is suppressed by the electron mass, so that the bound on the $e\mu$ ALP couplings in Eq.~(\ref{eq:boundweakbreakingUV}) can be relaxed by a factor $(m_\mu/m_e)\simeq 200$.
 This alternative alleviates, while not removing, the general tension: namely, in simple UV completions, the weak-breaking LFV ALP coupling can also be constrained by the contributions of the heavy states to LFV observables.

 More complicated UV completions might allow for larger weak-breaking effects at the price of tuning (or the introduction of additional symmetries).
-For instance, if three generations of vector-like singlets $E$ are introduced, the couplings $y_E$ in Eq.~\eqref{eq:UVVLL} become a $3\times 3$ matrix.
-If such matrix can be diagonalised in the same basis where $Y_e$ is diagonal (which requires a very specific flavour structure, either accidental or enforced by some underlying symmetry), then the coefficient of the operator in Eq.~\eqref{eq:photonDipole} vanishes, removing the stringent $\mu\to e\gamma$ constraints.
+For instance, if three generations of vector-like singlets $E$ are introduced, the couplings $y_E$ in Eq.~\eqref{eq:UVVLL} become a $3\times 3$ matrix. {If the matrix entering in Eq.~\eqref{eq:photonDipole}, $y_E M^{-2}_E y_E^\dagger Y_e$, can be diagonalised in the same basis where $Y_e$ is diagonal (which requires a very specific flavour structure, either accidental or enforced by some underlying symmetry), the flavour changing dipole entries vanish, removing the stringent $\mu\to e\gamma$ constraints.
+Note that the ALP couplings are instead parametrized by the combination $y_E c_E M_E^{-2} y^\dagger_E$, which can be off-diagonal if the $c_E$ PQ charges are not universal. }